-JPEG, TGA, QuickTime Movie (codec MP4v) and AVI.
+JPEG, TGA and AVI.

 Choose a predefined rendering size or enter the width and height in pixels.
 Click on the chain to lock/unlock the values.

 Set the resolution of the rendering.
 Determine the pixel size of the image to obtain a printout with the desired dpi and dimensions.